-As established leaders in this field, QEB Hollis Whiteman has unparalleled experience in bringing private prosecutions, providing a forward thinking and client-focused approach whilst strictly observing the duty of a private prosecutor to act as a minister of justice.
+As established leaders, QEB Hollis Whiteman has unparalleled expertise in bringing private prosecutions, providing a forward-thinking approach, whilst strictly observing the duty of a private prosecutor to act as a minister of justice.
 Our unrivalled experience in bringing such cases also makes us uniquely well-placed to defend them.

-Our corporate fraud unit specialises in high-value and complex crime, bringing cases on behalf of companies and individuals.
+Our Corporate Fraud unit specialises in high-value and complex crime, bringing cases on behalf of companies and individuals.

-From 2009 to 2017, William Boyce QC and Rachna Gokani acted for the prosecution in what is believed to be the largest private prosecution brought by an individual, R v Somaia.
+From 2009 to 2017, William Boyce KC and Rachna Gokani acted for the prosecution in what is believed to be the largest private prosecution brought by an individual, R v Somaia.
 The prosecution resulted in nine convictions for obtaining money transfers by deception, with a value of US$19.7m.
 The defendant was sentenced to eight years’ imprisonment.

-Our reputation for bringing private prosecutions in the field of fraud has made us the go-to set for defending them; as we have impressed for the prosecution, so too have we for the defence
+Our reputation for bringing private prosecutions in the field of fraud has made us the go-to set for defending them; as we have impressed for the prosecution, so too have we for the defence.

 R v Somaia (Ketan) (2009-2017)

-Successful private prosecution: Ketan Somaia convicted by a jury of nine counts of obtaining a money transfer by deception.
+Successful Private Prosecution: Ketan Somaia convicted by a Jury of nine counts of Obtaining a Money Transfer by Deception.

 Haigh v Gray & Others (2015)

-Defending partner of global law firm subject to private prosecution in respect of allegations of people trafficking and fraud.
+Defending Partner of global Law Firm subject to Private Prosecution in respect of Allegations of People Trafficking and Fraud.

 William Boyce QC and Rachna Gokani consider the 'growth industry' of private prosecutions and their role in safeguarding justice.